Are you proud to be Scots-Irish? You should be!

-Andrew Jackson may be the most famous person of Scotch-Irish descent.
+Andrew Jackson may be the most famous person of Scots-Irish descent.
 He was born to immigrant parents in the American back country, and spent most of his life living on the early frontier.
 Library of Congress Prints and Photographs Division

 Though they weren't the most destitute members of society, most were far from wealthy.
 Typically, they were to lowest of the ranks who could possibly make the journey to America - after all, the passage itself cost money, which kept the poorest citizens from crossing the Atlantic.

-The Scotch-Irish were notably fierce and proud people.
-The English immigrants that had come before them all came from generally higher social ranks and were somewhat turned-off at the confidence and pride the Scotch-Irish possessed.
+The Scots-Irish were notably fierce and proud people.
+The English immigrants that had come before them all came from generally higher social ranks and were somewhat turned-off at the confidence and pride the Scots-Irish possessed.
 Not only were they poor, but they were of Irish or Scottish heritage - the lofty and wealthier English weren't sure what these back-country settlers had to be proud of in the first place.

 Settling the back country

-Most Scotch-Irish came to America through Philadelphia and Delaware.
+Most Scots-Irish came to America through Philadelphia and Delaware.
 They quickly moved inland (mostly settling along rivers) and simply claimed whatever vacant land they wanted.
 The primary settlers of this area, the Quakers, were generally overwhelmed by the numbers and culture of these newcomers.

 So the Scot-Irish, America's first frontiersmen, initially settled in the Appalachian mountains, but they continued to push westward in the decades that followed.
 These tough settlers constantly fought against Indian tribes and settled harsh terrain.